3 Must-Dos for Implementing Your Safety Action Plan

 We also provided tools and analysis to make sure the implementation of the Plan would make the most impact where it was most needed, including:

-• A High Risk Network, developed using the Safer Streets Priority Finder, to help City staff identify risks to the most vulnerable users
+• A High Injury Network, to help City staff identify risks to the most vulnerable users

 • An Equity Index, an interactive tool that maps disparities by visually highlighting where residents have more or less access to opportunity